Learn more about LLCs and S Corps in New Jersey.

 Once an LLC makes the New Jersey S Corp Election, the S Corp needs to pay the Corporation Business Tax (CBT).
 The Division of Revenue determines the tax rate based on the S Corp’s total entire net income plus nonoperational income.
 Although the S Corp rate is less than for a C Corp, the rate will be higher if any shareholders do not consent to New Jersey’s ownership allocation method.

 Both the LLC and the S Corp have limitations on ownership.
 The operating agreement typically limits when a member can join an LLC.
 A majority of the members must consent before adding a new member.
 For an S Corp, the Internal Revenue Code sets the membership requirements.
-Under the law, only certain individuals can be shareholders or members for a company to qualify for S Corp status.
+Under the law, only certain individuals can be shareholders or members for a company to qualify for S Corp status (however, an S corp can own other businesses).
 Among those not allowed to be S Corporation shareholders or members are:

 Most importantly, an S Corp can’t have more than 100 shareholders or members or more than one class of stock.
 As a non-stock company preferred by small businesses, it’s simple for an LLC to qualify, but you must understand the minimum requirements before applying.